InnerView-Ultrasound/aio-setup/NEW.md

    These  The last command may take a few minutes.
 When it's finished, you should see a success message, saying "Initial startup of Nextcloud All-in-One complete!".
 Now exit the console session with `Ctrl + ]`.
 This concludes the setup for this particular VM.

    ---
 6. Go ahead and run through steps 1-4 again in order to set up your second VM.
-When you're finished, proceed down to step 6.
-(Note: If you downloaded the Ubuntu .iso and no longer want it, you may delete it now.)
+When you're finished, proceed down to step 6. *(Note: If you downloaded the Ubuntu .ISO image and no longer need it, you may delete it now.)*
 7. Almost done!
 All that's left is configuring our reverse proxy.
 To do this, we first need to install it.
 Run (**on the host physical machine**):
    ```shell
    apt update -y && apt install -y debian-keyring debian-archive-keyring apt-transport-https curl && curl -1sLf 'https://dl.cloudsmith.io/public/caddy/stable/gpg.key' | gpg --dearmor -o /usr/share/keyrings/caddy-stable-archive-keyring.gpg && curl -1sLf 'https://dl.cloudsmith.io/public/caddy/stable/debian.deb.txt' | tee /etc/apt/sources.list.d/caddy-stable.list && apt update -y && apt install -y caddy